Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 examples of stimuli applied to generate different

-or repetitive neural activity in the
+activity in the

 central nervous system